Sydney Medical School: Sydney Medical Program

 Sydney Medical School offers a four-year graduate medical program.
 Key course features include a hybrid problem-based learning model, early clinical exposure, online learning resources, and a focus on evidence-based medicine, which were modelled on aspects of the New Pathway Doctor of Medicine (MD) program at Harvard Medical School.
 The curriculum has won numerous teaching awards and is licensed to universities in the UK, South Africa and the Middle East and to other universities in Australia.

 First introduced in 1997, the graduate medical program originally led to the degrees of Bachelor of Medicine and Bachelor of Surgery (MBBS) for historical reasons.
 Since 2014, the MD has replaced the MBBS as the title of the medical degree conferred by the Sydney Medical Program.

-Entry into the Sydney Medical Program is on the basis of a satisfactory grade point average, the Graduate Australian Medical School Admissions Test score, and performance in a multiple mini-interview.
+Entry into the Sydney Medical Program is on the basis of an applicant's grade point average (GPA) and Graduate Medical School Admissions Test (GAMSAT) score.
+International applicants may submit a GAMSAT score or Medical College Admission Test (MCAT) score with their application.
+Applicants who achieve a satisfactory GPA (5.0, or 4.5 for rural applicants) are ranked for admissions offers on the basis of their GAMSAT or MCAT score.
 Each year's cohort has approximately 300 students enrolled, an appreciable proportion of which are international students.